MrLeoni/rak/wp-content/themes/rak/README.md

 ## Versions:

+### 1.1.3 - 29/11/2016
+* Another change in CSS for better results in Mobile Safari.
+Change "background-attachment" to "scroll", in a few CSS classes, on screens smaller than 1200px.

 ### 1.1.2 - 29/11/2016
 * Change padding units from "vh" to "%" in ".banner" and related CSS classes, for better results in Mobile Safari browsers.